 If you are interested in touring the Funky Buddha Brewery, tours are held on the weekends in the afternoons for $8 per person.
 You can learn more about events, new beers, its restaurant, and more here.

 No Better Time Than Now to Live Like a Tourist Close to Home

 I encourage you to follow in my footsteps.
-Go out and adventure in your neighborhood this summer.
-If it is in South Florida, check out my Four Fabulous Fort Lauderdale Florida Adventures.
+Go out and adventure in your neighborhood.
+If it is in South Florida, check out my Four Fabulous Fort Lauderdale Florida Adventures as well as my favorite restaurants Casablanca and Boatyard.
 If you aren’t in South Florida, well it’s about time that you plan a visit.
 When you do, make sure to drop me a line.